 A. Non-FDA approved indications, which are not addressed in this policy, unless there is sufficient documentation of efficacy and safety according to the off label use policy - PA.CP.PMN.53 or evidence of coverage documents.

 IV.
 Appendices/General Information

-Appendix A: Abbreviation/Acronym Key FDA: Food and Drug Administration
+Appendix A: Abbreviation/Acronym Key FDA: Food and Drug Administration and may require prior authorization.

 Appendix B: Therapeutic Alternatives